 Are parents allowed to observe classes each week?

-Yes!
 SDDA offers a high-definition video observation system so you can watch from the comfort of the lobby.
 This approach helps our younger students to attain self-sufficiency while offering them the reassurance that a parent is waiting right outside, “watching them on TV.”
 Also, we host two in-class parent observation days per year: the last lesson before Christmas break, and a mid-spring class during costume week.
-These are very special days for which you may invite grandparents, aunts & uncles, and the whole family to observe your student’s progress.

-My daughter wants to wear her favorite princess dress or tutu to dance class.
+My daughter wants to wear her favorite princess dress, tutu, or casual clothes to dance class.
 Why do you have a dress code?

 Our dress code exists because we want our students to avoid the distractions associated with individual costumes and frills.
 It is also important for the teacher to see how the dancer is implementing the technical aspect of the dance being taught.
 Finally, a classical dress code builds respect and discipline for the art form.
 Please see our dress code here for more details.

 Tuition is charged monthly and is based on the number of hours per week in which your child is enrolled.
 Please see our tuition chart here for more details.
 Special note: other fees may also apply, such as registration fees, recital fees, and costume charges.

 Tuition is due on the first of each month.
 A $10 late fee is applied to any unpaid tuition on the 6th of each month.
 We accept all major credit/debit cards, cash, or checks.
 Payments may be made in the studio or on our parent portal.
 For your convenience, we offer automatic credit/debit card draft.

 Tuition is non-transferrable and non-refundable.
 Full monthly tuition is charged for each month of the season, even when a month is short due to holiday breaks.
 Monthly tuition is designed to cover an entire season, equally divided into 9 payments.